 Consideration Importance Details Insurance Impact

-Significantly Higher Premiums High Impact Smoking is the single most impactful rating factor for life insurance premiums after age and sum insured.
-Actuarial data shows smokers have significantly higher mortality rates across nearly every cause of death - not just lung cancer, but heart disease, stroke, and respiratory illness.
-Providers price this risk accordingly, and smoker premiums are typically double those of non-smokers.
-Expect to pay 50-100%+ more than non-smoker rates.
-For a 40-year-old seeking $500,000 of life cover, annual premiums could be $1,200-$1,800 as a smoker compared to $600-$900 as a non-smoker.
-Comparing providers is especially important as smoker loadings vary.
+Significantly Higher Premiums High Impact Smoking is the most impactful premium factor after age and sum insured.
+Actuarial data shows smokers have significantly higher mortality rates across nearly every major cause of death - not just lung cancer, but heart disease, stroke, vascular disease, and respiratory illness.
+Providers price this additional risk directly into premiums, and smoker rates are typically double those of non-smokers.
+Expect to pay 50-100% more than non-smoker rates.
+For a 40-year-old seeking $500,000 of life cover, annual premiums could be $1,400-$2,000 as a smoker compared to $700-$1,000 as a non-smoker.
+Comparing providers is especially important as the smoker loading percentage varies between insurers.

-Broad Definition of 'Smoker' High Impact Australian life insurers do not just classify cigarette users as smokers.
-The definition typically includes cigars, pipes, e-cigarettes, vapes, nicotine patches, nicotine gum, nicotine lozenges, and any other nicotine-containing product.
+Broad Definition of Smoker High Impact Australian life insurers do not limit the smoker classification to cigarette users.
+The definition typically encompasses cigars, pipes, e-cigarettes, vapes (with or without nicotine), nicotine patches, nicotine gum, nicotine lozenges, and any other nicotine-containing product.
 Even occasional or social smoking counts.
 If you have used any of these products within the lookback period (usually 12 months), you will be classified as a smoker.
 Social smokers and vapers are often surprised to be classified alongside daily cigarette users.
-Some providers may apply a slightly lower loading for occasional use, but most apply the standard smoker rate.
-Always check the specific provider's definition before applying.
+Some providers may assess occasional use slightly differently, but most apply the standard smoker rate regardless of frequency.
+Always confirm the specific provider's definition before applying.

-Non-Disclosure Risks High Impact Failing to disclose your smoking status is treated seriously by Australian insurers.
-Providers may request medical records, conduct cotinine testing, or review GP notes during the claims process.
-If evidence of undisclosed smoking is found, your claim can be declined or your policy voided - even years after the policy was issued.
+Non-Disclosure Risks Are Severe High Impact Failing to disclose smoking is treated extremely seriously by Australian insurers.
+Providers can request medical records, conduct cotinine testing, or review GP and pharmacy records during the claims process.
+If evidence of undisclosed smoking is found, your claim can be declined or your policy voided entirely - even years after the policy was issued.
 Always declare your full and accurate smoking history.
-Under the Insurance & Financial Services Ombudsman (IFSO) scheme, non-disclosure of smoking is one of the most common grounds for claim disputes.
-Honesty at application time protects you and your family.
+AFCA (the Australian Financial Complaints Authority) regularly handles disputes involving smoking non-disclosure.
+Protecting your family means being honest at application time, even though it costs more in premiums.

-Re-Rating After Quitting Positive Most Australian life insurance providers offer the option to have your premiums reviewed and potentially reduced after you have been completely smoke-free (and nicotine-free) for a continuous period - typically 12 months, though some providers require 24 months.
-This is a significant financial incentive to quit.
-After meeting the smoke-free period, contact your provider to request a review.
-You may need to complete a statutory declaration or undergo a cotinine test.
-If approved, your premiums will be adjusted to non-smoker rates from that point forward - potentially saving hundreds or even thousands of dollars per year.
+Reclassification After Quitting Positive Most Australian life insurers offer the option to have your premiums reviewed and reclassified after you have been completely smoke-free and nicotine-free for a continuous period - typically 12 months, though some providers require longer.
+This represents a significant financial incentive to quit, potentially halving your life insurance costs.
+After reaching the smoke-free milestone, contact your provider to request a review.
+You may need to complete a statutory declaration confirming your status, and some providers require a cotinine test.
+If approved, your premiums are adjusted to non-smoker rates from that point forward.
+The savings can amount to thousands of dollars over the remaining life of the policy.

-Disclaimer: The considerations above are general in nature and based on publicly available information from AU life insurance providers as of early 2026.
+Disclaimer: The considerations above are general in nature and based on publicly available information from Australian life insurance providers as of early 2026.
 Individual underwriting decisions, premium loadings, and smoker definitions vary between providers.
 Always check the specific terms and conditions of your chosen provider.
-For health information, consult the Australian Ministry of Health or your GP.
+For health information, consult the Department of Health or your GP.

 Life Insurance Providers for Smokers in Australia